-SECTION A SECTION B SECTION C PART 2 - Site Analysis PART 20 - Development Near Rail Corridors and Busy Roads PART 21 - General Site Design PART 23.7 - General Acoustic Privacy Objectives Controls 1 To ensure fundamental design decisions are appropriate to the site.
-1 The site layout is to demonstrate a clear and appropriate design strategy and arrangement of building mass in response to the Site Analysis in Part 2 Site Analysis of this DCP.
-Demonstration of design strategies based on Site Analysis is to include: 2 To ensure detailed design decisions are founded on an appropriate site strategy determined through site analysis building location and orientation on the site optimising the northern aspect, and relating to neighbouring developments, geographical aspect, views, access etc; through site analysis.
-3 To ensure that site planning for mixed use response of building development in maintaining site characteristics within the subject site, such as topography, vegetation, significant trees, any special features, etc. buildings responds to site attributes such as iii) internal layouts of buildings that respond to (i) above and be consistent with the requirements of the DCP streetscape, character, existing vegetation and topography. iv) limited apartments with no direct sunlight.2 A drawing and supporting written information is to demonstrate how 4 To ensure high impact elements such as noise the building and its layout has applied and responded to the site analysis conducted in Part 2 of this DCP. sources are considered early in the design stage 3 For requirements on development near noise sources refer to Section B Part 21 Development Near Rail Corridors and Busy Roa in this DCP 5 To achieve a high standard of amenity for future residents.
-4 Any building with a frontage to the street is to address that street.
-5 To minimise impacts on the amenity of 5 Where a site has two or more frontages, the buildings are to addres and provide entry points from all street frontages. neighbouring sites.
-7 To reduce the appearance 6 Onsite buildings and fences/courtyard walls are to be staggered an provide landscaping, including canopy trees, in between them. of building mass and scale.
-7 Hard landscaping is to be minimised and to maximise opportunities for landscape planting.
-3 To ensure driveways blend into a landscped setting and are not a 8 Long straight driveways are not permitted.
-Driveways are to be designed to be of minimal visual impact and minimal heat emmission. dominant feature of the development.
-9 To ensure provision of a 9 Provide a single pedestrian entry point from the street.
-Other enteries may be permitted where several buildings address the street along an extended street or dual frontage sites. clear and legible address into the development.
+- The site layout is to demonstrate a clear and appropriate design strategy and arrangement of building mass in response to the Site Analysis in Part 2 Site Analysis of this DCP.
+Demonstration of design strategies based on Site Analysis is to include: - i) building location and orientation on the site optimising the northern aspect, and relating to neighbouring developments, geographical aspect, views, access etc; - ii) response of building development in maintaining site characteristics within the subject site, such as topography, vegetation, significant trees, any special features, etc. - iii) internal layouts of buildings that respond to (i) above and be consistent with the requirements of the DCP - iv) limited apartments with no direct sunlight. - A drawing and supporting written information is to demonstrate how the building and its layout has applied and responded to the site analysis conducted in Part 2 of this DCP. - 3 For requirements on development near noise sources refer to Section B Part 21 Development Near Rail Corridors and Busy Roads in this DCP - 4 Any building with a frontage to the street is to address that street. - Where a site has two or more frontages, the buildings are to address and provide entry points from all street frontages. - Onsite buildings and fences/courtyard walls are to be staggered and provide landscaping, including canopy trees, in between them. - 7 Hard landscaping is to be minimised and to maximise opportunities for landscape planting. - 8 Long straight driveways are not permitted.
+Driveways are to be designed to be of minimal visual impact and minimal heat emmission. - 9 Provide a single pedestrian entry point from the street.
+Other enteries may be permitted where several buildings address the street along an extended street or dual frontage sites.

 Note: Councils Standard Conditions are imposed on every development consent.
-Consideration early in the design process is to be given to 10To provide safe and continuous pathway from the street to the ground floor dwelling entry point incorporating these into the development proposal
+Consideration early in the design process is to be given to incorporating these into the development proposal. .